-LEAF-AREA INDEX: A dimensionless parameter expressing the area of leaf surface over unit area of ground.
+LEAF-AREA INDEX: The area of leaf surface relative to the unit area of ground.

-LOCUS: Plural loci.
+LOCUS: Plural of loci.
 The gene, or the physical location of the gene within the DNA strand or chromosome.
-See alleles.
+See ALLELES.M

-MATERNAL EFFECTS: A special case of 'c-effects' due to a common maternal environment.
-Frequently associated with the nutrition that is provided by the mother to the embryos prior to their germination and independence.
+MATERNAL EFFECTS: A special case of 'C-EFFECTS' that is due to a common maternal environment.
+Frequently associated with the non-genetic effect of environment on the performance of seed from a parent tree.

 MEIOSIS: A special cell division that results in a reduction of somatic-cell chromosome number (2n) to gamete chromosome number (n).

 MENDELIAN RULES OF INHERITANCE: The binary system by which alleles segregate at meiosis and recombine through fertilization.
 First observed by Gregor Mendel using peas.

 MERISTEM: An undifferentiated plant tissue, often with rapidly dividing cells, from which new tissues or organs arise.

 MICROPROPAGATION: The in-vitro vegetative propagation of plants, often called plantlets, micropropagules, or somatic embryos.

 MONOECIOUS: A tree species capable of having both female and male sexual organs on the same plant.
 Most conifers are monoecious.